michelled/weavly.org/src/learn.md

 robotActivitiesSection:
   title: Activities with Robots
   content: >+
-    Check out a great collection of activities you can do with your robots to develop your computational thinking and programming skills.
+    Browse a great collection of activities you can do with your robots to develop your computational thinking and programming skills.

   image: /assets/media/dashdot.png